kgulyy/CD-BookStore/README.md

 # The CD-BookStore Application

-Depends on Beginning Java EE 7 book of Antonio Goncalves.
+It is based on "Beginning Java EE 7" book of Antonio Goncalves.
 You can download the code examples of this book from the apress web site (www.apress.com) or straight from the Git repository at https://github.com/agoncal/agoncal-book-javaee7.